-Mr .S Lalloo

-Chairman - Independent Director On behalf of Board of Directors
+Mr S. Lalloo Chairman - Independent Director On behalf of Board of Directors

-Dr D. Paligadu
+Dr D. Paligadu Non-Executive Director On behalf of Board of Directors

-Non Executive Director

-Mr. S Nagarajan

-Chief Executive Officer &
+Mr S: Nagarajan Chief Executive Officer and Executive Director On behalf of Board of Directors

 Statements of changes in equity for the year/period ended